aiday-mar/EPFL/Applied Data Analysis/Exercise_Notes.md

 from pyspark.sql.functions import rank, col

 # you use the regex tokenizer to transform the table which we will call `reddit`
+# must be that you split the words in that text by separating them against the white spaces
 regexTokenizer = RegexTokenizer(inputCol="body", outputCol="all_words", pattern="\\W")
 reddit_with_words = regexTokenizer.transform(reddit)